emcorrales/GroovyExercise/README.md

 java --version
 ```

-Execute the command below to build and run:
+Go to the project root directory and execute the command below to build and run:

-For Linux/MacOS
+For Linux/MacOS:
 ```
 ./gradlew clean
 ./gradlew build
 ./gradlew run
 ```

-For Windows
+For Windows:
 ```
 .\gradlew clean
 .\gradlew build